-I’m an applied linguist working at the Open University and I’m also a fan of Liverpool FC.
+I’m an applied linguist and Honorary Associate researcher at the Open University.
+I’m also a fan of Liverpool FC.
 This site is mainly dedicated to documenting the creativity of the club’s fans as expressed through their banners, but I also hope to put up other examples of how LFC fans use language in all its forms to express their particular creativity and identity.

 I’ve chosen this banner as my first example because I think it’s brilliant and I know the person who created it – Paul Gardner.
 I talked to Paul about the banner and my interpretation of it.
 He wasn’t convinced.